lsst-dm/dmtn-308/index.rst

 - Qserv is designed to scale out horizontally across multiple nodes.
    - Additional nodes can be added to the cluster to increase storage and compute capacity.
+- Sufficient hardware must be provisionined for each node to handle the expected data volume and query load, and elasticity is generally not supported.
 - **It should be able to handle the data volume and query performance requirements of the PPDB.**

 ..
 TODO: Add more on Qserv scalability, possibly with references to system benchmarks and tests, DP and DR catalog sizes, etc.